Svante Arrhenius: Later years

 Eventually, Arrhenius's theories became generally accepted and he turned to other scientific topics.
 In 1902, he began to investigate physiological problems in terms of chemical theory.
 He determined that reactions in living organisms and in the test tube followed the same laws.

 In 1904, he delivered at the University of California a course of lectures, the object of which was to illustrate the application of the methods of physical chemistry to the study of the theory of toxins and antitoxins, and which were published in 1907 under the title Immunochemistry.

 He also turned his attention to geology (the origin of ice ages), astronomy, physical cosmology, and astrophysics, accounting for the birth of the Solar System by interstellar collision.

 He considered radiation pressure as accounting for comets, the solar corona, the aurora borealis, and zodiacal light.

 He thought life might have been carried from planet to planet by the transport of spores, the theory now known as panspermia.
 He thought of the idea of a universal language, proposing a modification of the English language.

 He was a board member for the Swedish Society for Racial Hygiene (founded 1909), which endorsed mendelism at the time, and contributed to the topic of contraceptives around 1910.
 However, until 1938 information and sale of contraceptives was prohibited in the Kingdom of Sweden.
 Gordon Stein wrote that Svante Arrhenius was an atheist.
-In his last years he wrote both textbooks and popular books, trying to emphasize the need for further work on the topics he discussed.
+Other sources present him as a Lutheran.In his last years he wrote both textbooks and popular books, trying to emphasize the need for further work on the topics he discussed.
 In September 1927, he came down with an attack of acute intestinal catarrh and died on 2 October.
 He was buried in Uppsala.